|Nutrition Facts (per serving)|

 Adjust the seasoning with salt to taste.
 Fluff with a fork and serve.

-When choosing a chile pepper for this recipe you may be limited by what is available in your local market.
-If you are a fan of very spicy dishes, go for what is considered a "hot" pepper, such as habanero and scotch bonnet, which can reach up to 350,000 on the Scoville Scale.
+- When choosing a chile pepper for this recipe you may be limited by what is available in your local market.
+If you are a fan of very spicy dishes, go for what is considered a "hot" pepper, such as habanero or Scotch Bonnet, which can reach up to 350,000 on the Scoville scale.
 If you need to take it down a notch, think about serrano peppers or cayenne chile peppers which can hit 50,000 SHU.
-For a touch of heat without burning the palate, look for jalapeno, chipotle, or allepo peppers which average 8,000 SHU.
+For a touch of heat without burning the palate, look for jalapeño, chipotle, or Aleppo peppers which average 8,000 SHU.